Denis Diderot: Early life

 Denis Diderot was born in Langres, Champagne.
 His parents were Didier Diderot, a cutler, maître coutelier, and Angélique Vigneron.
 Of Denis' five siblings, three survived to adulthood: Denise Diderot, their youngest brother Pierre-Didier Diderot and, their sister Angélique Diderot.
 Denis Diderot greatly admired his sister Denise, sometimes referring to her as "a female Socrates".

 Diderot began his formal education at a Jesuit college in Langres.
 In 1732 he received the degree of Master of Arts from the University of Paris.
 He abandoned the idea of entering the clergy in 1735 and, instead, decided to study at the Paris Law Faculty.
-His study of law was short-lived, however, and in the early 1740s he decided to become a writer and translator.
+His study of law was short-lived and in the early 1740s he decided to become a writer and translator.
 Because of his refusal to enter one of the learned professions, he was disowned by his father and, for the next ten years, he lived a bohemian existence.

 In 1742 he formed a friendship with Jean-Jacques Rousseau, whom he met while watching games of chess and drinking coffee at the Café de la Régence.
 In October 1743, he further alienated his father by marrying Antoinette Champion (1710–1796), a devout Catholic.
 Diderot senior considered the match inappropriate, given Champion's low social standing, poor education, fatherless status, and lack of a dowry.
 She was about three years older than Diderot.
 She bore Diderot one surviving child, a girl, named Angélique, after both Diderot's dead mother and his sister.
 The death in 1749 of his sister Angélique, a nun, in her convent, may have affected Diderot's opinion of religion.
 She is assumed to have been the inspiration for his novel about a nun, La Religieuse, in which he depicts a woman who is forced to enter a convent, where she suffers at the hands of her fellow nuns.

 Diderot was unfaithful to his wife, and had affairs with Anne-Gabrielle Babuty (who would marry and later divorce the artist Jean-Baptiste Greuze), Madeleine de Puisieux, Sophie Volland, and Mme de Maux (Jeanne-Catherine de Maux), to whom he wrote numerous surviving letters and who eventually left him for a younger man.
 Diderot's letters to Sophie Volland are known for their candor and are regarded to be "among the literary treasures of the eighteenth century".